informatimago/theorie-relative-de-la-monnaie/source-en/formalisation.rst

 It's somewhat like the role played by the speed of light in relativist physics.
 Light is not a physical object like the others.
-Its speed, given of space/time (a distance divided by a time) is the same in all the referencials.
-And because observers agree on this point, they deduct the relativity of the other measures to establish a relativist theory compatible between themselves, giving different measures depending on the referencial, but having "the same shape".
+Its speed, given by space/time (a distance divided by a time) is the same in all the referentials.
+And because observers agree on this point, they deduce the relativity of the other measures to establish a relativist theory compatible between themselves, giving different measures depending on the referential, but having "the same shape".

 Summary